apify/crawlee/docs/guides/session_management.md

     session.markGood();
 });
 ```
-These are the basics of configuring the SessionPool.
+These are the basics of configuring SessionPool.
-Please, bear in mind that the Session pool needs some time to find the working IPs and build up the pool,
+Please, bear in mind that a Session pool needs time to find working IPs and build up the pool,
-so you will be probably seeing a lot of errors until it gets stabilized.
+so you will probably see a lot of errors until it becomes stabilized.